webhintio/hint/packages/hint-doctype/README.md

 ## What does the hint check?

-The hint checks that the DOCTYPE is `<!DOCTYPE html>` and is in the first line of the document.
+This hint checks if the HTML is using the most modern DOCTYPE.

 ### Examples that **trigger** the hint